rishabasthana5144/Hand-Gestures-Recognition/README.md

 # Hand-Gestures-Recognition

-Using python's most famous opencv library to detect the gestures of the hand such as finger counting.
+Using python's most famous opencv library to detect the gestures of the hand such as counting fingers.

 # High Level Steps
 Step 1: Open camera and capture the video live stream